 Whiting Petroleum’s stock

-The spike in WLL’s stock during the first two weeks of 2017 likely resulted from its announcement on January 3, 2017, stating that it had closed its previously announced Bakken midstream asset sale.
+The spike in WLL’s stock during the first two weeks of 2017 was likely a result of its announcement on January 3, 2017, stating that it had closed its previously announced Bakken midstream asset sale.
 Soon after this announcement, WLL’s management announced that it plans to redeem its 6.5% senior subordinated notes due October 2018 from the proceeds of the Bakken Midstream asset sale.
+In Part 4, we’ll look at yet another reason for WLL’s stock increasing sharply.

-Year-over-year, Whiting has given returns of ~63%, compared to the XLE’s ~35%.
-WLL’s superior performance is likely because of its focus on debt reductions, operational efficiencies, and strong cash flows as well as an improving oil price environment.
+Year-over-year, Whiting has given returns of ~114%, compared to the XLE’s ~37%.
+WLL’s superior performance is likely because of its focus on debt reductions, operational efficiencies, strong cash flows, and an improving oil price environment.